 “We haven’t seen anything work before and I’m hoping that by having Aboriginal people involved in all three plans we will be a force to be reckoned with.
 We are sick of going to funerals”, Ms Miller said.

 Summary of the facts

-- Heart disease and stroke are the single largest cause of death for Aboriginal peoples in South Australia, accounting for 1 in 4 deaths.
-It is the single largest contributor to the life expectancy gap experienced by Aboriginal peoples.
-Importantly, the deaths occur at a much younger age than non-Aboriginal peoples.
+- Heart disease and stroke are the single largest cause of death for Aboriginal people in South Australia, accounting for 1 in 4 deaths.
+It is the single largest contributor to the life expectancy gap experienced by Aboriginal people.
+Importantly, the deaths occur at a much younger age than non-Aboriginal people.

-- The diabetes rates (types 1, 2 and gestational) for South Australia are 20% among Aboriginal peoples and 6.2% for non-Aboriginal peoples.
+- The diabetes rates (types 1, 2 and gestational) for South Australia are 20% among Aboriginal people and 6.2% for non-Aboriginal people.

-- Aboriginal peoples in South Australia are diagnosed with cancer at significantly younger ages compared to the non-Aboriginal population.
+- Aboriginal people in South Australia are diagnosed with cancer at significantly younger ages compared to the non-Aboriginal population.
 More than half of diagnoses occur before the age of 60, compared to less than 30% of diagnoses in the non-Aboriginal population.
-Additionally, Aboriginal peoples are more likely to be diagnosed with cancer at a later stage and, as a result, have worse outcomes.
+Additionally, Aboriginal people are more likely to be diagnosed with cancer at a later stage and, as a result, have worse outcomes.

 Preliminary findings of the priorities will be presented by the Consortium on June 30, 2017